It's Not What Kyrie Irving Sees, It's How He Sees It

 The Celtics are the new favorites in the East, and they have the talent and versatility to threaten the Warriors in a potential meeting in June.
 Irving's seemingly confounding decision doesn't look confounding anymore.

 "Like, keep it real," Irving says.
-"If I was still in Cleveland, I would be...like everything that was foreseen to happen, happened."
+"If I was still in Cleveland, I would be ... like everything that was foreseen to happen, happened."

 Loose translation: If I'd stayed, I'd be stranded on a non-contender, with a lineup built to support a different superstar.